-The Vietnamese Women’s Museum is 700 metres from the Metropole and is one of the finest museums in Vietnam.
+The Vietnamese Women’s Museum is 2,300 feet from the Metropole and is one of the finest museums in Vietnam.
 This thoughtful interactive museum shows the role that Vietnamese women have played in history, the arts and in family life.

 If you’re interested in learning about the 54 ethnic minorities living in Vietnam or contemplating making a trip to the northern or central highlands to visit some of the hill-tribe villages, the Vietnam Museum of Ethnology is well worth seeing.
 It is a well-curated museum with many indoor and outdoor exhibits, including full-scale, traditionally built replicas of the distinctive houses and lodges of Vietnam’s major ethnic minorities.
 Descriptive signage accompanies each exhibit.

 History buffs may want to visit the Hoa Lo Prison, otherwise known as the “Hanoi Hilton,” the infamous prison where POWs from the war with the U.S. were detained (including the late Senator John McCain).
 It’s sobering place that focuses mainly on the period during the French occupation, with a few later exhibits from the American war.